tanchu/babel-plugin-react-source-string/README.md

 # babel-plugin-react-source-string

-A Babel plugin that adds `data-source` attributes to HTML elements with React components, showing the source line of code.
+A Babel plugin that adds `data-source` attributes to HTML elements, showing the source line of code from react component.

 ## Installation